-There are 9 key lessons young worship leaders need to learn.
+There are 9 key lessons on worship I think every young worship leader needs to learn.

 And I’m not one to get emotionally overwhelmed by things.
 I’m much more analytical.
 But this was different.
 This was the call of God.
 This was an awakening from death to life.
 When I think on that moment, it reminds me that those moments are happening all the time.
-Every song we choose, every word we speak, every service we lead, destinies can be altered.
+This is why we all need lessons on worship, because with every song we choose, every word we speak, every service we lead, destinies can be altered.

 These are the kinds of things I wish I was told when I started leading worship.
 Which is why I compiled this list.
 If you’d like, share this with the young worship leaders you’re working with.